mehulagg/gitlab/doc/ci/pipelines/settings.md

 1. On the left sidebar, select **Settings > CI/CD**.
 1. Expand **General pipelines**.
 1. Select or clear the **Public pipelines** checkbox.
-   When it is selected:
+   When it is selected, pipelines and related features are visible:

-   - For **public** projects, anyone can view the pipelines and related features.
+   - For **public** projects, to everyone.
-   - For **internal** projects, any logged in user except [external users](../../user/permissions.md#external-users) can view the pipelines and related features.
+   - For **internal** projects, to all logged-in users except [external users](../../user/permissions.md#external-users).
-   - For **private** projects, any project member (Guest or higher) can view the pipelines and related features.
+   - For **private** projects, to all project members (Guest or higher).

    When it is cleared:

-   - For **public** projects, anyone can view the pipelines, but only members (Reporter or higher) can access the related features.
+   - For **public** projects, pipelines are visible to everyone.
+Related features are visible only to project members (Reporter or higher).
-   - For **internal** projects, any logged in user except [external users](../../user/permissions.md#external-users) can view the pipelines.
+   - For **internal** projects, pipelines are visible to all logged in users except [external users](../../user/permissions.md#external-users).
-     However, only members (Reporter or higher) can access the job related features.
+     Related features are visible only to project members (Reporter or higher).
-   - For **private** projects, only project members (Reporter or higher) can view the pipelines or access the related features.
+   - For **private** projects, pipelines and related features are visible to project members (Reporter or higher) only.

 ## Auto-cancel redundant pipelines